 You should also think about your what’s most important to you when weighing up living options.
 Living further away from the city usually offers more living space and can be significantly more affordable.
 However, you could end up spending more on public transport and taxi or Uber services if you go out in the city.
 Living near the city can be a little more expensive, but you’ll be closer to the action.

-To explore Sydney using public transport, you will need to purchase an Opal Card.
-This is a smartcard that you keep in your wallet which can be used to travel on trains, light rail, buses and ferries across the city and surrounding areas.
+To explore Sydney using public transport, you can purchase an Opal Card or simply use your own bank card (debit and credit cards are accepted).
+An Opal Card is a smartcard that can be used to travel on trains, light rail, buses and ferries across the city and surrounding areas.

-Unfortunately, unlike in other cities, international students are traditionally not eligible for reduced fares.
-The cost of a trip is based on distance travelled, so the amount you pay depends on how far you are going.
-On average, you should expect to pay around $26, depending on how often you travel and how far from school you are living.
-A full list of costs can be found here.
+Unfortunately, unlike in other cities, international students are traditionally not eligible for reduced fares., which means you’ll need to pay adult fares.
+The cost of a trip is based on the distance travelled, so the amount you pay depends on how far you are going.
+However, Transport NSW does have daily, weekly and weekend price caps in place.
+Thanks to these caps, you’ll never spend more than $17.80 per day (from Mondays to Thursdays), $8.90 on Fridays, Saturdays, Sundays and public holidays, or $50 per week.

-Concerts and live music can be more expensive in Australia.
-Performers have to spend more to travel here, and the costs associated with paying bar and security staff add up.
 In Sydney, $50 or more per ticket is an expected figure to pay for live music or sporting matches.
 For a larger act at a stadium or arena, over $100 and up to $200 per ticket is typical.
 Other events like dance or theatre performances will usually cost $50 or more.
-Always make sure you investigate the weekly city guides, as there are plenty of regular free events taking place around Sydney.
+If you want to keep your ticket prices down, make sure to check out weekly city guides, campus events, or local productions for cheap or sometimes even free tickets.

-A movie at any of the city’s cinemas will likely cost around $23.
+A movie at any of the city’s cinemas will likely cost around $25.
 Make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.
-A membership at the Ritz Cinema in Randwick, for example, will get you $8 tickets on Tuesdays.

 For more information on the cost of living in Sydney, make sure to check out our Cost of Living Calculator.